Iran says it seized British tanker, denies U.S. brought down drone

 Iran and the United States were at odds on Friday over a U.S. assertion that its Navy had shot down an Iranian drone on Thursday in the Strait of Hormuz because it had come too close to a U.S. warship.

-U.S. President Trump said there was no doubt the USS Boxer warship had destroyed an Iranian drone but Tehran showed video footage that it said disproved the incident even happened.
+U.S. President Donald Trump said there was no doubt the U.S. Navy warship Boxer had destroyed an Iranian drone but Tehran showed video footage that it said disproved the incident even happened.

 “No doubt about it, no. We shot it down,” Trump said.